Wayne State students enrolled in AST 2010 (Descriptive Astronomy), are required to attend two different planetarium shows during a given semester.

 Planetarium shows constitute an integral part of the Wayne State University Bachelor of Arts in Astronomy program, and the AST 2010 Descriptive Astronomy course curriculum.

 Students enrolled in AST2010 have two opportunities to visit the planetarium during the semester.
-The first AST2010 planetarium show features the fulldome film, Two Pieces of Glass - The Amazing Telescope.
-The second AST2010 planetarium show of the semester features the fulldome film, Wonders of the Universe.
+The first planetarium show features the fulldome film, Two Small Pieces of Glass - The Amazing Telescope.
+The second planetarium show of the semester features the fulldome film, The Secret Lives of Stars.

 Your instructor, along with the Department of Physics and Astronomy, would like to offer you a chance to learn more about the night sky, learn about degree programs in our department, and give you the opportunity to earn extra credit in the process!